Alejandro L. Madrid

 Madrid’s writings on music, performance, history, and popular culture have appeared in Boletín Música, Ethnomusicology, Fragmentos de Cultura, Heterofonía, Hispanic American Historical Review, Latin American Music Review, Latino Studies, Popular Music, Popular Music and Society, Resonancias, The World of Music, as well as Die Musik in Geschichte und Gegenwart, the Encyclopedia of Popular Music of the World and The Grove Dictionary of American Music.
 He was guest editor of a special issue on music and performance studies for Trans.
 Revista Transcultural de Música (2009); Senior Editor of Latin American and Latino entries for The Grove Dictionary of American Music, 2nd edition; and has been recently invited to be the new editor of Oxford University Press’s award-winning series Currents in Latin American and Iberian Music.
 Additionally, he serves on the advisory boards of Boletín Música (Cuba), Dancecult.
 Journal of Dance Music Culture, Latin American Music Review, Sounding Out!
 The Sound Studies Blog, Trans.
 Revista Transcultural de Música (Spain), the collection “Instrumentos para la Investigación Músical” of SIBE (Iberian Society for Ethnomusicology), and the music collection of Editorial Doble J (Spain).
 His research has been supported by fellowships and subventions from the American Council of Learned Societies, the Fulbright Program, the Ford Foundation, the American Musicological Society, the Tinker Foundation, and a Genaro Estrada Fellowship from Mexico’s Ministry of Foreign Affairs.

-Madrid is a frequent keynote speaker at national and international conferences and has been a guest lecturer at Universidad Nacional Autónoma de México, Pontificia Universidad Católica de Chile, Universidad de la República (Uruguay), Instituto Superior de Arte (Cuba), Universidad Nacional de San Martín and Universidad Nacional de Córdoba (Argentina), and The Newberry’s Teacher Consortium of the Newberry Library in Chicago.
-Prior to joining the Department of Music at Cornell, Madrid taught at the Latin American and Latino Studies program of the University of Illinois at Chicago and was a visiting researcher at the Lozano Long Institute for Latin American Studies of the University of Texas at Austin, El Colegio de la Frontera Norte-Tijuana, and at Mexico’s Centro Nacional de Investigación, Documentación e Información Musical “Carlos Chávez” (CENIDIM).
+Madrid is a frequent keynote speaker at national and international conferences.
+He has held teaching appointments at Harvard University, the Latin American and Latino Studies program of the University of Illinois at Chicago, Northwestern University, Texas A&M University, and has been a guest professor at the Universidad Nacional Autónoma de México, Pontificia Universidad Católica de Chile, Universidad de la República (Uruguay), Instituto Superior de Arte (Cuba), Universidad Nacional de San Martín and Universidad Nacional de Córdoba (Argentina), and The Newberry’s Teacher Consortium of the Newberry Library in Chicago.
+He has also been a researcher at the Lozano Long Institute for Latin American Studies of the University of Texas at Austin, El Colegio de la Frontera Norte-Tijuana, and at Mexico’s Centro Nacional de Investigación, Documentación e Información Musical “Carlos Chávez” (CENIDIM).
 He is frequently invited as an expert commentator to national and international media outlets and most recently acted as advisor for the use of Mexican music to acclaimed filmmaker Peter Greenaway, whose latest film, Eisenstein in Guanajuato (2015), is set in early 1930s Mexico.